visualcookie/einstein/README.md

 # 🐶 Einstein

 > Einstein is a project starter structure based on ITCSS.
-Einstein doesn't contain any styled components, as I think, each site is different and so the styled components should be styled different.
+Einstein doesn't contain any styled components, as I think, each site is different and so the styled components should be treated differently.
 There's no 101 for how to style components, in my POV.

 ## Structure